-Nicotine passes into the breastmilk of individuals who use nicotine products and has a long half-life, remaining in breastmilk for upwards of 4-7 hours after use.
-Additionally, tobacco use during lactation can affect the nutritional content and volume of milk production.
-However, there are limited data evaluating the effects of nicotine use on infants during lactation and breastfeeding.
+Nicotine passes into the breastmilk of individuals who use nicotine products and has a long half-life, remaining in breastmilk for upwards of 4-7 hours after use.1,2 Additionally, tobacco use during lactation can affect the nutritional content and volume of milk production.
+However, there are limited data evaluating the effects of nicotine use specifically as opposed to effects that may be due to smoke exposure on infants during lactation and breastfeeding.
 Evidence is limited, but early nicotine exposure may result in impaired sleep, reduced respiratory rate, delayed neurological development, and metabolic dysfunction.

-The Academy of Breastfeeding Medicine (ABM) recommend that women who use nicotine products still breastfeed with the caveat that they should be counseled to reduce or stop the use of nicotine products as much as possible while breastfeeding, especially for those who smoke or vape.1 They assert that the benefits of breastfeeding mitigate the harms of second-hand smoke and nicotine exposure.
+The National Institute of Child Health and Human Development Drugs and Lactation Database (LactMed) recommends against using nicotine in any form while breastfeeding, although they cite the Academy of Breastfeeding Medicine’s (ABM) recommendation as well.3 ABM recommends that women who use nicotine products still breastfeed, with the caveat that they should be counseled to reduce or stop the use of nicotine products as much as possible while breastfeeding, especially for those who smoke or vape.4 They assert that the benefits of breastfeeding mitigate the harms of second-hand smoke and nicotine exposure.
 They also consider nicotine replacement products to be compatible with breastfeeding.

 Nicotine in Breastmilk

-A 2007 study in Stockholm, Sweden of non-smoking (n=19), smoking (n=16), and snuff using (n=2) breastfeeding mothers examined the concentration of nicotine in their infants.3 The mean nicotine concentration in the breastmilk of smoking mothers was 44 μg/L, with concentrations at 40 minutes after smoking at 51 μg/L dropping to 21 μg/L at 7 hours.
-The two snuff using mothers had higher levels of nicotine in their breastmilk at 89 and 99 μg/L within an hour of using dropping to 47 and 57 μg/L at 7 hours.
-Infants had levels of nicotine in their urine correlated to their exposure (p<0.01).
-Two women in the nonsmoking group had detectible levels of nicotine in their breastmilk due to their exposure to secondhand smoke from their spouse’s tobacco use (28 and 13 μg/L).
+A 2004 study in Stockholm, Sweden of non-smoking (n=19), smoking (n=16), and snuff-using (n=2) breastfeeding mothers examined the concentration of nicotine in their infants.2 The mean nicotine concentration in the breastmilk of smoking mothers was 44 μg/L, with concentrations at 40 minutes after smoking at 51 μg/L dropping to 21 μg/L at 7 hours.
+The two snuff-using mothers had higher levels of nicotine in their breastmilk at 89 and 99 μg/L within an hour of use, dropping to 47 and 57 μg/L at 7 hours.
+Infants of both smoking and snuff-using mothers had levels of nicotine in their urine correlated to their exposure, with a mean concentration of 0.7 μg/L (p<0.01).
+Two women in the nonsmoking group had detectible levels of nicotine in their breastmilk due to their exposure to secondhand smoke from their spouse’s tobacco use (mean of 28 and 13 μg/L).

-A 2018 study of breastfeeding oral moist tobacco users (n=13), smokers (n=6), and nonsmokers (n=14) measured breastmilk concentrations of nicotine.4 The median concentration of nicotine was higher among those using oral tobacco than smokers (38.7 μg/mL vs 24.0 μg/L).
-Nicotine could still be detected in 60% of oral tobacco users 11 hours after use.
+A 2018 study of breastfeeding oral moist tobacco users (n=13), smokers (n=6), and nonsmokers (n=14) measured breastmilk concentrations of nicotine.1 The median concentration of nicotine in breastmilk samples collected between 5-60 minutes after tobacco use was higher for those using oral tobacco than smokers (38.7 μg/mL vs 24.0 μg/L).
+Nicotine could still be detected in the breastmilk of 60% of oral tobacco users 11 hours after use.
 Nicotine was no longer detectible in the breastmilk of smokers after four hours of use.

-A 2003 study of 15 breastfeeding women who were smokers introduced nicotine patches to compare nicotine concentrations when the women were smoking vs different nicotine patch dosages.5 Nicotine concentrations in breastmilk were not significantly different between smoking a mean of 17 cigarettes per day and the 21 mg/day patch (25.2 vs 23.0 μg/L), but concentrations decreased for the 14 mg/day and 7 mg/day patches (15.8 and 7.5 μg/L, p<0.05).
-Of note, all of the infants’ development was normal (assessed using the Denver Developmental Screening Test which evaluates children’s developmental progress in personal-social, fine motor-adaptive, language, and gross motor skills).
+A 2003 study took breastmilk samples from 15 women who underwent nicotine replacement therapy, with samples collected both while they were exclusively smoking cigarettes at the beginning of the study period and later in the intervention after they had been stabilized on nicotine patches and were no longer smoking.6 Nicotine concentrations in breastmilk were not significantly different between smoking a mean of 17 cigarettes per day and the 21 mg/day patch (25.2 vs 23.0 μg/L), but concentrations decreased for the 14 mg/day and 7 mg/day patches (15.8 and 7.5 μg/L, p<0.05).
+Of note, all of the infants’ development was normal (assessed using the Denver Developmental Screening Test, which evaluates children’s developmental progress in personal-social, fine motor-adaptive, language, and gross motor skills).

 Effect on Infants

-A 2007 study of 15 mother-infant pairs examined the effect of nicotine exposure on infant sleep patterns.6 Mothers smoked on one test day and refrained from smoking on the other, then allowing their infants to breastfeed on demand for 3.5 hours following tobacco use.
-The estimated dose of nicotine delivered to the infants was calculated by multiplying the volume of milk consumption by the concentration of nicotine in the breastmilk at the start of feeding sessions and taking into account the body weight of each infant.
+A 2007 study of 15 mother-infant pairs examined the effect of nicotine exposure on infant sleep patterns.15 Mothers smoked before breastfeeding on one test day and refrained from smoking on the other, then allowing their infants to breastfeed on demand for 3.5 hours on each test day.
+On test days where mothers were allowed to smoke prior to breastfeeding, women were told to smoke according to their usual habits.
+Thirteen women smoked one cigarette prior to breastfeeding, one smoked two cigarettes, and one smoked three.
+Volume of milk consumption was estimated by weighing the infants before and after feeding, and the estimated dose of nicotine delivered to the infants was calculated by multiplying the volume of milk consumption by the concentration of nicotine in the breastmilk at the start of feeding sessions.
 The estimated dose of nicotine delivered significantly increased from 127.1±59.8 ng/kg for the nonsmoking session to 547.9±233.0 ng/kg for the smoking session.
-Infants spent an average of 31.1 minutes less time sleeping when exposed to breastmilk after their mother smoked (84.6 vs 53.4 minutes).
+Infants spent an average of 31.1 minutes less time sleeping during the 3.5-hour session when exposed to breastmilk after their mother smoked (84.6 vs 53.4 minutes).
 Additionally, the longest duration of sleep was an average of 23.2 minutes shorter (60.1 vs 36.9 minutes).
 There was a dose-dependent relationship between nicotine exposure and less time spent asleep.

-A 1993 study of mother-infant pairs looked at respiratory markers in infants before and after breastfeeding from smoking (n=5) and nonsmoking mothers (n=5).7 Infants of smokers experienced a significant reduction in respiratory rate after feeding (mean decrease of 8.24 respirations per minute, p=0.038) while infants of nonsmokers maintained a stable respiratory rate.
+A 1993 study of mother-infant pairs looked at respiratory markers in infants before and after breastfeeding from smoking (n=5) and nonsmoking mothers (n=5).16 Infants of smokers experienced a significant reduction in respiratory rate after feeding from 49.41 breaths per minute to 41.17 (p=0.038) while infants of nonsmokers maintained a stable respiratory rate.
 This change was significantly correlated with the level of nicotine in the mother’s breastmilk (p=0.004).

 There are currently very few published studies examining the long-term effects of nicotine exposure on infants.
-There are limited data from rat models that show that early nicotine exposure may affect the endocrine system8-10 and neurological development.11-13
+There are limited data from rat models that show that early nicotine exposure may affect the endocrine system19-21 and neurological development.22-24

 Nicotine Replacement Therapy